VirtusLab/scala-cli/website/docs/commands/run.md

 ## Scala CLI from docker

-Scala applications can also be compiled and run using a [docker](https://docs.docker.com/get-started/) image with `scala-cli`, without needing to install Scala CLI manually:
+Scala applications can also be compiled and run using a [docker](https://docs.docker.com/get-started/) image with Scala CLI, without needing to install Scala CLI manually:

 ```bash
 docker run virtuslab/scala-cli:latest version